virusse7/currency-converter/Readme.md

 Link to [converter](!https://virusse7.github.io/currency-converter/).

 ## Description:
-In this project you can calcute from polish zloty how much can you get money in currencies:
+In this project we can calcute from polish zloty how much can we get money in currencies:
 - Ars
 - Eur
 - Usd